zaberazaber/HTML-CAMP/README.md

 if poster attribute is not provided in video semantic HTML tag what will be shown until the video is not played?

+The poster attribute specifies an image to be shown while the video is downloading, or until the user hits the play button.
+If this is not included, the first frame of the video will be used instead

 what are block element and what are inline elements in HTML?

+A block-level element always starts on a new line and takes up the full width available.

+<div> <address> <article> <table> <tfoot> <ul> <video>

+An inline element does not start on a new line and it only takes up as much width as necessary.

+<samp> <script> <select> <small> <span> <strong> <sub> <object>
 What are pseudo selector and pseudo classes?

+A pseudo-class is used to define a special state of an element.
+Eg:-Style an element when a user mouses over it.
+A pseudo-element is used to style specified parts of an element.
+Style the first letter, or line, of an element.

 ```